Simy2/Simy2/README.md

 My name is Jaeyoun Sim, also known as Simy.
 Simy is the abbreviation of my name.

 I'm interested in Backend development, Data structures, and quantitative investment.
-Additionally, I have strong language skills, as evidenced by my OPIC certification with an IH level, which enhances my ability to collaborate effectively with international teams.

 My goal is to create a programs or code that generate high revenue.
 However, I haven’t been interested in quant for long, so I’m not very knowledgeable about it yet.